 The 26-year-old, who will be captaining the side in a full series for the first time, said it is going to be a competitive series as both India and Sri Lanka are currently in the rebuilding stage.

-- Virat Kohli will find it hard to score a century in Pakistan, says Mickey Arthur
+- Virat Kohli will not score a century in Australia this time, says Pat Cummins

 “It is going to be a very competitive series from the aspect that both sides have young players who have performed well,” he said.